This post may contain affiliate links.

 Sleeper Sofa Makeover Ideas

-Before we decided to replace the hide-a-bed with inflatable air mattress that came with our RV with something more comfortable to sit on, I bought this stretch-to-fit slipcover to better match our decor.
-Although I was initially skeptical that a slipcover could look good, I liked how it looked once I got it on, and the set of “tuck grips” I bought to go with it actually held it in place (granted, I didn’t have kids climbing all over it!).
+I bought this stretch-to-fit slipcover to makeover our couch to better match our decor.
+Although I was initially skeptical that a slipcover could look good, this one hardly looked like a slipcover at all.
+And the set of “tuck grips” I bought to go with it actually held it in place.

 Dinette Booth Makeover Ideas